R4R

 );

-we will insert data in tables Student and Course which we create already.
+we will insert data into the Student and Course tables which we already created.

 JDBC update statement is used to update the data of the database.